CCMMMA/wacommplusplus/README.md

 ```bash
 ln -sf ../examples/wacomm-native-usecase.json wacomm.json
 ```
-Now WaComM++ is ready to run.
+Now, WaComM++ is ready to run.

 # Running
-Could you be sure to have a configuration file?
+Can you have a configuration file?
 WaComM++ can read Fortran namelists used by classic WaComM implementation (https://github.com/ccmmma/wacomm).
 If possible, use a native json configuration file.